ice4prince/Cmai/docs/source/tutorial/vram.rst

 Since Cmai both uses RoseTTAFold and has a deep learning model under the hood, it is necessary to have a GPU for inference.
 In the :doc:`Installation Guide <../installation>`, we briefly described the requirements: a Nvidia GPU with *sufficient* VRAM.
-The definition of "sufficient" here is a bit vague: while 24GB will definitely be enough, anything less than 8GB may not.
+The definition of "sufficient" here is a bit vague: while state-of-the-art GPUs such as A100 with 40G will definitely be an ideal chocie, consumer GPUs with anything less than 8GB will be a poor choice.
 While this is not a problem for servers or cloud nodes with modern enterprise GPUs, average users at home may not have access to a high-end consumer-grade GPU.
 Thus, in this tutorial, we go more in depth on a work-around to enable the inference of Cmai using a GPU with